Puru Chibber & Roshni Banthia's Wedding Was A Dreamy Affair (Inside Pics)

 ‘Our Shaadi Turned Out To Be Beautiful’

-Regarding wedding Puru said, "Our shaadi turned out to be beautiful.
+Regarding the wedding, Puru said, "Our shaadi turned out to be beautiful.
 We had always wanted a destination wedding with just close friends and family in attendance.
 The feeling of being married is yet to sink in, though."

 ‘Roshni Is My Best Friend’